speechmasterdoreme/doreme/README.md

 our novel approach for the speech classification.

 ## Abstract
 Given speeches from diverse domains, how can we train an accurate classifier for a specific target domain utilizing the other source domains?
 The problem commonly arises in real-world scenarios, such as identifying the intents of speeches from individuals with a specific speech disorder using speeches of other disorders.
-However, previous data selection methods for utilizing the source instances encounter two main challenges: they cannot consider the diversities of source domains, and their hard selecting schemes may ignore helpful source instances if the given information of the target domain is insufficient.
-In this work, we propose \method (\methodlong), a domain-aware data selection method for accurate speech classification on a target domain.
-The key idea is to softly select source instances by dynamically assigning important scores to each instance based on two similarities: \emph{instance-scores} and \emph{domain-scores}.
+However, previous data selection methods for utilizing the source instances encounter two main challenges: they cannot consider the diversities of source domains, and their hard selection schemes may ignore helpful source instances if the  given information of the target domain is insufficient.
+In this work, we propose DOREME, a domain-aware data selection method for accurate speech classification on a target domain.
+The key idea is to softly select source instances by dynamically assigning importance scores to each instance based on two
-Extensive experiments show that \method achieves the best classification performance.
+ similarities: instance-scores and domain-scores.
+Extensive experiments show that DOREME achieves the best classification performance.
 ## Requirements

 We recommend using the following versions of packages: